By Jonathan Berg

 hinder those who wanted to take something

-It was to this dirty and grimy place of
+It was to this dirty and grimy industrial place of

 opportunity that Joseph Chamberlain arrived